Have Questions? Get Answers!

 Visions provides home school parents with all the tools and support they need to start teaching their child at home; no teaching credential required!
 Our staff and faculty are committed to supporting parent educators every step of the way, from lesson planning to ordering materials and resources.
 We also provide funding for conferences if parent educators want to develop their teaching skills even further.

 Home School Academy students enjoy a variety of social opportunities and school organized activities.
-These include organized play-days, harvest festivals, sponsored enrichment activities, and more!
+These include weekly events, organized play-days, student clubs, enrichment activities, and more!

 The California Assessment of Student Performance and Progress (CAASPP) program requires that all public schools in California administer standardized tests designated by the California State Board of Education to all students in grades 3 through 8 and grade 11.
-As a result, all students participate in all applicable tests.
-Students are typically scheduled to complete these tests at various locations throughout our nine-county service area.
+We encourage all students to participate in standardized testing.
+Our goal is to ensure we achieve a 95% participation rate as required by the State of California.
+Students are typically scheduled to complete these tests at various locations throughout our nine-county service area or online.

 Learn more about what it takes to succeed at Visions here.